ndy-11/HRIS/README.md

 - 👥 **Employee Management**: Effortlessly create, read, update, and delete employee records.
 - 🛡️ **Role-Based Access**: Manage roles and permissions with ease.
 - ⚡ **Fast & Modular**: Clean project structure for easy maintenance and scalability.
+- 📊 **Ready for Integration**: Easily connect with your frontend or third-party systems.

 ---